TheIndianProgrammer/Showcase_for_DPS/README.md

 #### Learnt on Tech with Tim

+## Selnium Web Driver

+A text-based story-type game bot for Discord made using discord.py and pycord API wrappers for Discord in python.
+*Currently Out-of-Date due to updates in API, the code needs to be revised for this project to work and connect with Discord*

+#### Learnt on Tech with Tim

 ## Info
 *Since EXE files are not allowed in Github, i wasnt able to add them, few programs may need to be runned after opening them*